kaylajanos/STT4870/Git/GitOne.md

 The `git status` shows us what files are not staged for a commit.
 Before files can be committed, they must be added to the staging area.
-Files are added to the stating area with the command `git add file_name`.
-To add all files in the working directory, one can use `git add .`  Next, all files are added to the staging area, and a snapshot is taken of the commit with the message "staging all files."
+Files are added to the stating area with the command `git add file_name.`  To add all files in the working directory, one can use `git add .` (The command includes the period.)
+Next, all files are added to the staging area, and a snapshot is taken of the commit with the message "staging all files."

 ```bash